gtamilvanan17/cdops-blogs/src/content/posts/linux/ngrok/ngrok.md

 - Now you can access your application using the public domain **https://abcd1234.ngrok.io**, which is running in your local server.

 ### Conclusion
 That's it!
 You've successfully set up and run ngrok on a Linux system to expose a local server to the internet.
 You can now share the public URL provided by ngrok to give others access to your local server.
-If you have any doubts/issues/errors with the above contents, feel free to contact me through e-mail.
+If you have any doubts/issues/errors with the above contents, feel free to contact me.
 Cheers, Happy learning.